Suggested links

 PHP Admissions and Exclusions

 Admission to a PHP is possible for recovering addicts with less severe addictions or those unable to make the full commitment to inpatient rehab.
-A PHP will also admit patients who have completed a residential or inpatient program and are looking for the next transitional step in their rehab progress.

 Patients who require serious or intensive care, particularly during withdrawals, are sometimes not eligible for a partial hospitalization program at first.
 Patients who require 24-hour medical treatment and access to life support are better served through inpatient hospitalization.